codenamed22/small_hours/STATUS.md

 ## Executive Summary

-**What Works:** Production-grade rule engine with 5 drink types, clean modular architecture, working game loop with brewing mechanics, LLM integration tested.
+**What Works:** Production-grade rule engine with 5 drink types, clean modular architecture, working game loop with brewing mechanics, LLM integration tested, **77 tests passing**, **complete inventory system with stock management**.

-**Critical Gaps:** No tests, no actual LLM integration in game, missing core features from Phase 0/1 plan (inventory, ticketing, customers with memory, money management), architecture diverged significantly from design document.
+**Critical Gaps:** No actual LLM integration in game, missing core features from Phase 0/1 plan (ticketing, customers with memory, orders/pricing system), architecture diverged significantly from design document.

 **Status:** We built a **brewing simulator** when the plan calls for a **café management sim**.
-The brewing engine is excellent, but it's only one piece of the puzzle.
+The brewing engine is excellent, inventory is complete, tests are in place.
+Moving toward full café sim.

 ---